GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Style

 Now that you a functioning website, it's time to add formatting to it.
-We'll do this by adding CSS and JavaScript to your already existing HTML files.
+You'll do this by adding CSS and JavaScript to your already existing HTML files.

 ### Set-Up